 The eminent domain process begins when the government needs an area for public use.
 For instance, a freeway may be too narrow for current traffic, and the new roadway will expand into the nearby neighborhood.
 An eminent domain action begins with a notice of condemnation, letting residents know the area is being taken for public use.

-Sometimes the government's use of eminent domain is a straightforward matter: the government offers the homeowner a fair price, perhaps after some negotiating, and the homeowner does not contest the taking.
-Other times, the government and the landowner may disagree over whether a taking has occurred, how much compensation is due, or whether the project the government is taking the property for qualifies as "public use".
+Sometimes, the government's use of its power of eminent domain is straightforward.
+The government offers the homeowner a fair price, there is some negotiating, and the homeowner accepts the initial offer.
+Other times, the government and the landowner disagree about the property's fair market value or whether the project the government is taking the property for qualifies as public use.

-If the landowner is unhappy with the offer and cannot negotiate a better price, then the matter will go into condemnation proceedings.
-In this process (typically with the help of an attorney and an appraiser), the landowner counters the government's offer and may even challenge the validity of the proposed use of the property.
+If the owner disagrees with the government's estimate of the property's value and cannot negotiate a better price or additional compensation, the matter goes into condemnation proceedings.
+The landowner may counter the government's offer and may even challenge the validity of the proposed use of the property.

 In a regulatory or pro tanto taking, where zoning or government action diminishes the property's value, the owner must file an inverse condemnation action.
 In an inverse condemnation case, the owner must show that the property had a particular use or value before the government's action and how the remaining property value has decreased.